Abhyuday98/streaming-party/README.md

 ## That's all

 You can share the link with your friends and watch your local movie with them.
-Add them to a zoom call and you can set up watch their reactions while watching your desired content.
+Add them to a zoom call to make it even more fun!